-You know what it’s like.
-The peanut butter jar is almost empty, but you know you could scrape another spoonful off the sides, if you worked at it hard enough.
+You know what it’s like: The peanut butter jar is almost empty, but you know you could scrape another spoonful off the sides if you worked at it hard enough.
 Or you need just a little more mayonnaise for that potato salad, but the spoon doesn’t fit into that ring at the bottom of the jar.
-The jar spatula comes to the rescue, with a shape that’s perfect for getting the last bits out of jars.
+The jar spatula comes to the rescue, with a shape that’s perfect for getting the last bits out of tight corners.

 Great for small spaces, this compact spatula has two usable ends.
 One end is a wide offset angled blade that’s designed for mixing batter and scraping bowls, while the other end is a spoon for mixing batter and stirring sauces.

 The spatula is made in one piece with no seams, so it’s easy to keep clean, and it’s dishwasher safe.
 When you’re not using it for stirring, mixing, and scraping, it’s also handy for frosting cakes and cupcakes.